 A physical examination can be performed to determine the symptoms of endometriosis.
 The doctor can detect the nodules behind the uterus during the rectovaginal examination.
 A pelvic examination lets the doctor examine the abdomen for cysts or scars behind the uterus.

 Physical examination is not sufficient to diagnose endometriosis.
 A more accurate result can be obtained through ultrasound imaging.
 Your doctor can use abdominal ultrasound or transvaginal ultrasound.
 Both methods are used to detect cysts in the reproductive organs.
 The ultrasound scans can be helpful in ruling out other pelvic diseases.
-But these are not reliable enough to diagnose endometriosis.
+However these are not reliable enough to diagnose endometriosis.
 A direct visual inspection of the pelvis and abdomen is necessary for accurate diagnosis.

-Surgical methods are most accurate and effective in diagnosing endometriosis.
+Surgical methods are the most accurate and effective in diagnosing endometriosis.
 Laparoscopy is the most common method used for this diagnosis.
 It is a minor surgical process that is performed under general or local anesthesia.
 It is an outpatient procedure, which means that the patient need not stay in the hospital overnight.
 First, the abdominal cavity is inflated with carbon dioxide through a small incision in the navel.
 A laparoscope which is a thin tube with an attached camera is inserted through this incision into the abdominal cavity and the abdomen and pelvis are inspected.
 Endometrial tissues can be seen on camera.

 During laparoscopy, tiny tissue samples can be removed for examination under the microscope to perform tissue diagnosis.
 The advantage of biopsy is that it can be used to detect microscopic endometriosis which is not visible during laparoscopy.